-- 1) Follow the "Vacuum Bagging" procedure for vacuum bagging the composite to be cured. - 2) Attach a brass fixture and metal (high-temp resistant) tubing to the vacuum connector. - 3) Position the composite inside the oven (which is turned OFF) and run the tubing through the port hole on the right side of the oven. - 4) Connect the other end of the tubing to the vacuum pump. - 5) Turn ON the vacuum pump and open the valve, monitoring the pressure change (it should drop down to -27 inHg). - 6) Close the door of the oven.
+- 1) Follow the "Vacuum Bagging" procedure for vacuum bagging the composite to be cured. - 2) Attach a brass fixture and metal (high-temp resistant) tubing to the vacuum connector using a wrench. - 3) Position the composite inside the oven (which is turned OFF) and run the tubing through the port hole on the right side of the oven. - 4) Connect the other end of the tubing to the vacuum pump. - 5) Turn ON the vacuum pump and open the valve, monitoring the pressure change (it should drop down to -27 inHg and remain stable.
+Small deviations are ok, but large changes signify that there is a leak in the vacuum bagging). - 6) Close the door of the oven.